hacoo/rtik/README.md

 ## Who it's for

    RTIK is primarily aimed at UE4 developers who want an extra level of animation quality.
-Currently, it provides a nice-looking full-body IK for humanoid characters; its modular design may allow you to create custom IK setups, as well.
+Currently, it provides nice-looking full-body IK for humanoid characters; its modular design may allow you to create custom IK setups, as well.

-   RTIK may also be useful for animation or motion researchers, who may need an IK layer underneath other procedural animation systems.
+   RTIK may also be useful for animation or motion researchers, who need an IK layer underneath other procedural animation systems.

 ## How To Use

    RTIK is currently distributed as a UE4 non-game module.
 Source code can be found in the Plugins/ directory.
-RTIK has been tested with UE4 4.16 only, although it may be work with other engine versions.

    This repo contains an example project, consiting of a demo area, and a character with IK applied.
 You can experiment with the demo scene, or check the included AnimBPs for an example of using RTIK.
 See 'Stand-Alone Demo Installation' for details of using the standalone RTIK demo.

+   The demo character has locomotion IK applied to the feet (arm IK is disabled by default).
+You can manually IK its arms and legs by selecting the character, going to the 'IK' tab under the details panel, and setting a limb to IK onto a world target.

-   If you are interested in integrating RTIK with an existing project, you should download the Plugins/ directory only.
+   If you are interested in integrating RTIK with an existing project, you will need the contents of the Plugins/ directory only.
 See 'Installing RTIK as a Plugin" for more instructions.

 ## Requirements